talyguryn/konta/README.md

 Improvements:
 - [ ] simplify the help command output and make it more user-friendly
 - [ ] add docs describes how Konta works
+- [ ] add settings for updates to load 'next', 'stable' or 'latest' verion of the Konta

 Security:
 - [ ] check source code for security issues